remisalmon/NNNN-neural-network/README.md

 * `layers: list[float]` is the network structure
 * `layers[0] = n_dimensions` is the input dimension
 * `layers[-1] = n_features` is the output dimension
-* `regression: bool` optimizes the network for regression if True, or classification if False (default)
+* `regression: bool` optimize the network for regression if True, classification if False

 ### Training